MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 ## What's new in Storage Migration Service

-Windows Admin Center version 1910 adds the ability to deploy Azure virtual machines.
+Windows Admin Center version 1910 added the ability to deploy Azure virtual machines.
 This integrates Azure VM deployment into Storage Migration Service.
 For more info, see [Azure VM migration](#azure-vm-migration).

 The following post-RTM features are available when running the Storage Migration Server orchestrator on Windows Server 2019 with [KB5001384](https://support.microsoft.com/topic/april-20-2021-security-update-kb5001384-e471f445-59be-42cb-8c57-5db644cbc698) installed: